arquetype/thus/README.md

 # Thus

-Graphical Installer for KaOS, forked from Manjaro Linux
+Graphical Installer for Arquetype, forked from Manjaro Linux

 ## Dependencies